Speakers 2025

 Photo: private

-Thomas Meany, is a writer based in Berlin.
+Thomas Meany, writer.
 His reportage and review essays have appeared in Harper’s, the London Review of Books, The New Republic, the Guardian Long Read and The New Yorker.
 He has taught in Columbia University’s Core Curriculum and at the Institute of Asian and African Studies at Humboldt University.
-He is a member of the editorial committee of the New Left Review.
-At the congress: “What’s Next, America?” (conversation)
+Member of the editorial committee of the New Left Review.
+At the congress: »What’s Next, America?« (talk)

 Photo: Gaby Gerster